 The University of Twente’s role

 For the University of Twente, UCAN CURE is the second major grant programme involving the use of genetic information to find ways of improving the care of children with juvenile arthritis.
-In January 2016, UCAN CAN-DU (Understanding Childhood Arthritis Network – Canadian/Dutch Collaboration), a joint project between The Netherlands Organisation for Health Research and Development (ZonMw) and the Canadian Institutes of Health Research (CIHR), was also awarded grant support.
+In January 2016, UCAN CAN-DU (Understanding Childhood Arthritis Network – Canadian/Dutch Collaboration), a joint project between The Netherlands Organisation for Health Research and Development (ZonMw), the Dutch Arthritis Foundation (Reumafonds) and the Canadian Institutes of Health Research (CIHR), was also awarded grant support.
 While UMC Utrecht is UCAN CAN-DU’s official secretary in the Netherlands, UCAN CAN-DU involves a network of all specialized children’s rheumatology centres throughout the Netherlands and Canada.

 At the University of Twente, this study is in keeping with the HTSR chair’s programme into the effectiveness of personalized medicine.
 In this area, a great deal of research is being carried out into the clinical and economic benefits of molecular diagnostics and genomic sequencing in oncology and paediatric rheumatology.